rbaumbach/Swizzlean/README.md

 $ rake
 ```

-Additional rake tasks can be seen using -T:
+Additional rake tasks can be seen using rake -T:

 ```bash
 $ rake -T